alpbintug/Homeworks-And-Thingies/Second-Year-Programs/Quick-Sort-In-Assembly/README.md

 5 < 11, it will go to the left, new array: 6, -3, 5, 11, 8, 18, 1
 8 < 11, it will go to the left, new array: 6, -3, 5, 8, 11, 18, 1
 18 > 11, it will go to the right, new array: 6, -3, 5, 8, 11, 1, 18
-1 < 11, it will go to the left, new array: 6, -3, 5, 8, 1, 11, 18, "11" found it's place in the array, we have to sort left and right side using same steps, I won't be covering it here, It will take too many steps.
+1 < 11, it will go to the left, new array: 6, -3, 5, 8, 1, 11, 18,
+"11" found it's place in the array, we have to sort left and right side using same steps.
+I won't be covering it here, It will take too many steps.
 ```
 #### C Code